AMF-FLX/Flux-upscaling-working-group-2024-Workshop-Report/README.md

 works, and perform publicly and display publicly, and to permit others to do so.

 ## Tutorial License
-See[License](https://github.com/AMF-FLX/Flux-upscaling-working-group-2024-Workshop-Report/tree/main#:~:text=Last%20commit%20date-,LICENSE,-Create%20LICENSE) file for licensing details.
+See [License](https://github.com/AMF-FLX/Flux-upscaling-working-group-2024-Workshop-Report/tree/main#:~:text=Last%20commit%20date-,LICENSE,-Create%20LICENSE) file for licensing details.